Time Zones in Tanzania

 what is the dialing code for Tanzania?

-what time zone abbreviation is used in Tanzania?
+what language is spoken in Tanzania?

 is Zanzibar in a different time zone from mainland Tanzania?